 - Get Involved

-Explore the best rated trails in Hickory, NC.
-Whether you're looking for an easy walking trail or a bike trail like the Railroad Grade Road and Highland Rail Trail.
-With more than 38 trails covering 130 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Hickory, NC, whether you're looking for an easy walking trail or a bike trail like the Railroad Grade Road and Yadkin River Greenway .
+With more than 42 trails covering 147 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 Pretty trail but you can hear traffic noise for most of the time.
 Part of the time it is not very loud.
 The suspension bridge is fun but it does bounce a lot so if you have balance issues, it could be a problem.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!